89luca89/distrobox/README.md

 It implements what https://github.com/containers/toolbox does but in a simplified and less-featured way.

+All the props goes to them as they had the great idea to implement this stuff.

 ## What it does not

 It **doesn NOT want** to be a replacement for the full toolbox tool, it's not battle tested (yet)